james-priest/james-priest.github.io/README.md

     <dd style="text-align:left"><i>- Innocence Lost -</i></dd>
     <dd>Returned to Velodea which had re-branded itself and was under new management.
 Here I flourished for a time, focusing my efforts on helping lift the company out of a $200k deficit.
 The success of these endeavors seemed to assure the company's long-term future and had promised me an equity stake.</dd>
     <!--
-    <dd>As visibiity into company receivables, accounting duties, and signatory authority was consolidated to one role by the CPA/Managing Director, the company began to misplace large sums of money which resulted in employees not getting paid.</dd>
+    <dd>As visibility into company receivables, accounting duties, and signatory authority was consolidated to one role by the CPA/Managing Director, the company began to misplace large sums of money which resulted in employees not getting paid.</dd>
     <dd>This began a long period of  struggle and frustration during which I was witness to greed, dishonesty and corporate shenanigans on a scale unimaginable.
-The company eventually disolved due to management's <span style="text-decoration:line-through">embezzlement of payroll, theft of company funds, and personal use of corporate assets</span> misuse of corporate funds.</dd>
+The company eventually dissolved due to management's <span style="text-decoration:line-through">embezzlement of payroll, theft of company funds, and personal use of corporate assets</span> misuse of corporate funds.</dd>
     -->
     <dd>A long period of hard work, unflagging commitment, and faith in the company's future concluded with the unthinkable.
-The company was dissolved due to management's <span style="text-decoration:line-through">theft of company money, embezzlement of payroll, wholesale deception of the employees and stockholders...</span> misuse of corporate funds.
+The company was dissolved due to management's <!--<span style="text-decoration:line-through">theft of company money, embezzlement of payroll, wholesale deception of the employees and stockholders...</span>--> misuse of corporate funds.
 Well...
 At least I would be free to look for work with a company whose core values I shared and admired.</dd>
   <dt>2014 - 2016 • <i>Three-year Hiatus</i> • Los Angeles, CA</dt>
     <dd style="text-align:left"><i>- Being of Service -</i></dd>
     <dd>Needing a recharge, I took time off to re-evaluate what I wanted my focus and position to be in the the industry. <strong>I knew I wanted to work with a large company and that my passion for code meant I wanted to be part of a development team whose members are as excited about the work as I am.
 I had clarity.</strong></dd>